Path-dependent Hamilton-Jacobi-Bellman equation: Uniqueness of Crandall-Lions viscosity solutions: Introduction

 Here $X$ denotes the whole path, which, under mild assumptions, belongs to $C([0,T];\R^d)$.
 We assume $b\colon[0,T]\times C([0,T];\R^d)\times A\rightarrow\R^d$ (as well as $\sigma$) to be non-anticipative, namely, for all $s\in [0,T]$, $a\in A$, $b(s,x,a)$ and $\sigma(s,x,a)$ depend on the path $x\in C([0,T];\R^d)$ only up to time $s$. \\ The stochastic optimal control problem consists in maximizing the reward functional

 with $f$ being non-anticipative, as $b$ and $\sigma$ above.
 In the above formula, $X^{t,x,\alpha}$ denotes the solution to \eqref{eq:stateintro}.
 The value function is then defined as

-where the supremum is taken over all progressively measurable control processes $\alpha$.\\ We see that the value function is defined on the infinite-dimensional space of continuous paths $C([0,T];\R^d)$, hence it is related to some Hamilton-Jacobi-Bellman equation (HJB equation for short) in infinite dimension.
+where the supremum is taken over all progressively measurable control processes $\alpha$.\\ We see that the value function is defined on the infinite-dimensional space of continuous paths $C([0,T];\R^d)$, hence it is related to some Hamilton-Jacobi-Bellman (HJB) equation in infinite dimension.

-The ``standard'' approach to study such problems consists in changing state space transforming the path-dependent SDE into a Markovian SDE, formulated on an infinite-dimensional space $\mathcal{H}$, typically $C([0,T];\R^d)$ or $\R^d\times L^2(0,T;\R^d)$.
+The ``standard'' approach to study such problems consists in changing state space transforming the path-dependent SDE into a Markovian SDE, formulated on an infinite-dimensional space $\mathcal{H}$, typically $C([0,T];\R^d)$ or $\R^d\times L^2([0,T];\R^d)$.
 In this case the associated Hamilton-Jacobi-Bellman equation is a PDE in infinite dimension (see for instance \cite{DPZ3,fabbrigozziswiech}) which contains ``standard'' Fr\'echet derivatives in the space $\mathcal{H}$.
 Some results on the viscosity solution approach are given for instance in \cite{Federico08,Federico11,RosestolatoSwiech17}; however, uniqueness results seems not available up to now, see the discussion in \cite[Section 3.14, pages 363-364]{fabbrigozziswiech}).